nathanstout/TaskAPI/README.md

 API using express, node, mongoDB

 To run on your own machine:
-- Create your own .env file (using the template)
+- Use the example to create your own .env file
-- Navigate inside server directory and use "npm start"
+- Run "npm start" inside the server directory
+- Sever will run on http://localhost:5000